Oliver-Leete/Configs/README.md

 in a tab group to save a bit of space), but it also works nicely when changing screens.

+I love this layout so much that not only is it basically all I use, but I also use it twice.
+In that I have two different layouts defined that use the notebook layout just with different default settings.

+### Toggleable layouts

+The only non notebook layouts I actually use are the three toggleable layouts I have set up.
+The first one is toggleable full-screen.
+A fairly standard one that lets me have the best of both worlds for full-screening, allowing me to have a contained maximize within a window and then choose to make it actually full screen.

+Fullbar takes all the windows on a workspace and tabs them, so that it's kind of full screen but keeping the status bar and also having a way of seeing what's open.
+Centre focus is the same, but with big gaps on the sides.
+This is great for big monitors, being able to keep the thing you're looking at right in front of you instead of way off to one side.
+I have this set up per workspace, so normally it defaults to half the screen width, but on my thesis workspace it instead uses roughly the width of 100 character columns in my terminal.
+For that extra focused writing experience.

 ### 'Magic' keys

 There are so many things that need shortcuts, and so few keys, especially on my tiny keyboard.
 I try and keep OS level shortcuts all only on the Super key.
 But it can be a bit restrictive sometimes.
-It's also super annoying when different programs have different shortcuts to do the same thing (why doesn't every program let me customise shortcuts???).
+It's also super annoying when different programs have different shortcuts to do the same thing (why doesn't every program let me customize shortcuts???).
 These key bindings try and help with that by changing based on context.
 So Super+T always opens a new tab, be it in chrome or in my terminal.
 Super+left and super+right always swap tabs backward and forward, in programs or in layouts with tabs.
-These can be forced to os versions of the shortcut by addind control.
+These can be forced to OS versions of the shortcut by adding control.
 So Super+Control+right will always go to the next OS tab, even if I'm focused on chrome or my terminal.

-I would like to take this a step further by adding moving by direction, so it will move through window windows, terminal windows and neovim windows, but I will need to learn how to extend Kitty first.
+I would like to take this a step further by adding moving by direction, so it will move through window windows, terminal windows and Neovim windows, but I will need to learn how to extend Kitty first.